senchalabs/docs-i18n/guides/views/README.md

 ## Custom Configurations and Behavior

-Sencha Touch 2 makes extensive use of the configuration system to provide predictable APIs and keep the code clean and easily testable.
+Sencha Touch makes extensive use of the configuration system to provide predictable APIs and keep the code clean and easily testable.
 We strongly suggest you do the same in your own classes.

-Let's say you want to create a image viewer that pops up information about the image when you tap on it.
-Our aim is to create a reusable view that can be configured with the image url, title and description, and displays the title and description when you tap on it.
+Let us assume that you want to create an image viewer that pops up information about the image when you tap on it.
+Our design goal is to create a reusable view that can be configured with the image url, its title and its description, and that displays the title and description when you tap on it.

-Most of the work around displaying images is taken care of for us by the Ext.Img component, so we'll subclass that:
+Most of the work around displaying images is taken care of for us by the Ext.Img component, so we subclass that as follows:

     @example
     Ext.define('MyApp.view.Image', {